ucla-data-rescue/summary/README.md

 More information for seeders and sorters
 ----------------------------------------

 The _Seeders and Sorters_ team canvases the resources of a given government agency, identifying important URLs.
+URLs are nominated (equivalently, "seeded") using the [Chrome extension](https://chrome.google.com/webstore/detail/nominationtool/abjpihafglmijnkkoppbookfkkanklok) or bookmarklet developed for this purpose.
+Each URL is added to a spreadsheet.

-They sort them by whether their data can be automatically captured by the Internet Archive webcrawler.
-URLs judged to be possibly crawlable are "nominated" (equivalently, "seeded") using our [Chrome extension](https://chrome.google.com/webstore/detail/nominationtool/abjpihafglmijnkkoppbookfkkanklok) or bookmarklet.
-This sorting is only provisional: when in doubt seeders mark a URL as possibly not crawlable, and these URLs populate a spreadsheet.
+The reason for a human in the loop is this: the technological limitations of today's webcrawlers means that not everything can be automatically downloaded, so humans are needed to sort pages by whether they _can_ be completely captured automatically.
+This sorting is really only provisional: when in doubt, seeders mark a URL as not crawlable, and humans in the next step of the workflow (the _researchers_) take a closer look at the "uncrawlables".

 * [The nomination tool Google Chrome extension](https://chrome.google.com/webstore/detail/nominationtool/abjpihafglmijnkkoppbookfkkanklok)